 Speech-focused mono audio understanding is present in many state-of-the-art multimodal LLMs.
 For example, Gemma 3n~\cite{team2025gemma} is pretrained using the mono USM (Universal Speech Model)~\cite{zhang2023google} encoder, mostly for transcription tasks.
 Furthermore, audio-specific foundational models that understand speech and other sounds have been demonstrated~\cite{goel2025audio}.

 Recognizing an absence of spatial audio research, recent papers have begun to investigate how spatial audio understanding can be added to LLMs.
-In most cases, the successful approach was to fine-tune a large language model with some kind of spatial-audio representation and a text output target.
-In a first example~\cite{tang2024can}, Whisper Encoder embeddings were combined with intensity vectors and used to fine-tune a Llama model on spatial speech tasks.
+In most cases, the successful approach is to fine-tune a large language model with some kind of spatial audio representation and a text output target.
+In an early example~\cite{tang2024can}, Whisper encoder embeddings were combined with intensity vectors and used to fine-tune a Llama model on spatial speech tasks.
 Closest to our architecture, BAT~\cite{bat} introduced Spatial-AST, a dedicated encoder to produce soft spatial embeddings.
 A Llama V2 model was fine-tuned with those embeddings to understand spatial audio.
 However, BAT did not extend to arbitrary spatial audio; it worked on binaural (2-channel) audio only and did not process speech.
 Another smart-glasses-centric approach in Directional-SpeechLlama~\cite{xie2025thinking} and M-BEST-RQ~\cite{yang2025m} is to use Non-Linearly Constrained Minimum Variance (NLCMV) beamforming to capture spatial audio information.
-While beamformer output is microphone-geometry agnostic for ego-centric devices (e.g., glasses), the beamformers do not generalize to arbitrary devices.
+While beamformer output is microphone-geometry-agnostic for ego-centric devices (e.g., glasses), the beamformers do not generalize to arbitrary devices.
 In another approach, ELSA~\cite{devnani2024learning} was pre-trained from scratch using contrastive learning between spatial audio and text embeddings.
-Overall, the previous works did not demonstrate microphone geometry agnostic encoders for use with LLMs.
+Overall, previous works have not demonstrated microphone-geometry-agnostic encoders for use with LLMs.